-You generally can deduct as wages an advance you make to an employee for services performed if you do not expect the employee to repay the advance.
+You generally can deduct as wages an advance you make to an employee for services performed if you don't expect the employee to repay the advance.
 However, if the employee performs no services, treat the amount you advanced as a loan.
-If the employee does not repay the loan, treat it as income to the employee.
+If the employee doesn't repay the loan, treat it as income to the employee.

 Below-market interest rate loans.
-On certain loans you make to an employee or shareholder, you are treated as having received interest income and as having paid compensation or dividends equal to that interest.
+On certain loans you make to an employee or shareholder, you're treated as having received interest income and as having paid compensation or dividends equal to that interest.
 See Below-Market Loans in chapter 4.